jeetsukumaran/delineate/src/delineate-docs/source/quickstart.rst

-More generally, unless the ``-o`` or ``--output-prefix`` flag (see below) is used to explicity specify an alternate output prefix for all results generated, the files will take on a prefix given by the file stemname of the configuration file, "*data1*" in the this example.
+More generally, unless the ``-o`` or ``--output-prefix`` flag (see below) is used to explicity specify an alternate output prefix for all results generated, the files will take on a prefix given by the file stemname of the constraints file, "*data1*" in the this example.

 The first file, with the general name of "*<output-prefix>.delimitation-results.json*", is the primary results